cirosantilli/algorithm-cheat/index.md

 - operating system choice

-    Use linux becaues it is free and open source.
+    Use Linux because it is free and open source.

 - make cheatsheets!
 Everything you learn, write it down!